hopetambala/SI664-docs/sql/mysql_select_examples.md

 26 rows in set (0.00 sec)
 ```

-## Return a list of heritage site counts by region and subregion
+## SQL: Return a list of heritage site counts by region and subregion

 #### Required column names (aliased)
 * region